Skip to content

 Pack Agents Description

-security-team Security Engineer, Security Operations Threat modeling and compliance
+security-team Security Engineer, Security Operations Threat modelling and compliance

 data-team Data Analyst, Data Engineer, ML Engineer Data analytics pipeline